Let's Not Comment on Someone's Body

 Some alternatives to commenting on a body:

-SO, what do we say when people comment on our bodies and we aren’t comfotable with it?
+SO, what do we say when people comment on our bodies and we aren’t comfortable with it?

 Change the subject completely